-Stronger evidence for OMS is regularly being shared by research teams worldwide
+Stronger evidence for Overcoming MS is regularly being shared by research teams worldwide

-The HOLISM Study from the Neuroepidemiology Unit (NEU) at the University of Melbourne is one of the cornerstones of the OMS evidence base, but independent results from groups such as the Menzies Research Institute and NARCOMS Registry corroborate and expand on Prof. Jelinek and the other members of the NEU’s findings.
-The greater the number of scientists producing similar results, the more likely it is that neurologists and pwMS will hear the all-important message, backing the OMS approach.
+The HOLISM Study from the Neuroepidemiology Unit (NEU) at the University of Melbourne is one of the cornerstones of the Overcoming MS evidence base, but independent results from groups such as the Menzies Research Institute and NARCOMS Registry corroborate and expand on Prof. Jelinek and the other members of the NEU’s findings.
+The greater the number of scientists producing similar results, the more likely it is that neurologists and pwMS will hear the all-important message, backing the Overcoming MS approach.

 The latest new evidence for the impact of diet on MS